yutianwuldeo/GR6901/week2_how_to_run_python.md

 ## Installing and managing Python with Conda

-*This is the general guidnace for installing and managing Python with Conda.
+*This is the general guidance for installing and managing Python with Conda.
 With the LEAP Pangeo JupyterHub, a set of packages has already been installed and is good to use.
-More on the LEAP Pangeo ...*
+More on LEAP Pangeo Python Environment later.*

 Conda is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
 Conda is a vital component of the Python ecosystem.
 Understanding it is important, regardless of the platform you chose to run your Python code.